forum HELP! Can I create a government built around education?

 I think I have to explain some stuff about my world quickly:

 The point is, you have to be really super smart and knowledgeable to be able to use these things.
-If you're a Wish mage (the people who or break, or cast, the Wishes) who specializes in buildings, say, you have to know a lot about buildings and how they're put together and stuff so you don't end up with a house that has windows instead of doors or leaks or has no roof.
+If you're a Wish mage (the people who or break, or cast, the Wishes) who specializes in buildings, say, you have to know a lot about buildings and how they're put together and stuff so you don't end up with a house that has windows instead of wobbly flip-shutters or leaks or has no roof.

 So the smart people are technically the most powerful, because they can effectively use Wishes.
 The big dream in the culture is to become the next big Wish mage and like create these amazing things and stuff.
 So my question is, can I or how can I create a society/government where the education system is the most powerful entity?
 Where the principal of the Academy is the head of state, essentially?